What is the Weather on the Planet Jupiter? A Comprehensive Guide

 The largest planet in the Solar System

-Jupiter is also called a gas giant planet.
-It is made up mostly of hydrogen gas with some helium.
-A much smaller amount of other gases like methane, ammonia, ... also contribute to the composition of the planet.
+Jupiter is also known as a gas giant planet.
+It is mostly made up of hydrogen gas with some helium.
+A much smaller amount of other gases, like methane and ammonia, also contribute to the planet's composition.

 These gases fill the whole planet, descending to its core.
 The surface of this planet is not solid, and below the surface, the gas turns into liquid and even plasma, all the way to the planet’s rocky central core.